© Crown copyright 2021

 The coronavirus (COVID-19) vaccines available in the UK have been shown to be effective and to have a good safety profile.
 These vaccines do not contain live coronavirus and cannot infect a pregnant woman or her unborn baby in the womb.

 The Joint Committee on Vaccination and Immunisation (JCVI) has advised that pregnant women should be offered COVID-19 vaccines at the same time as people of the same age or risk group.
 In the USA, around 90,000 pregnant women have been vaccinated mainly with Pfizer and Moderna vaccines and no safety concerns have been identified.

 Evidence on COVID-19 vaccines is being continuously reviewed by the World Health Organization and the regulatory bodies in the UK, USA, Canada and Europe.

 Pfizer and Moderna vaccines are the preferred vaccines for pregnant women of any age who are coming for their first dose.

 Anyone who has already started vaccination and is offered a second dose whilst pregnant, should have a second dose with the same vaccine unless they had a serious side effect after the first dose.

 Is COVID-19 disease serious in pregnancy?

-Pregnant women with COVID-19 have a higher risk of intensive care admission than women of the same age who are not pregnant.
-Women with COVID-19 disease are also 2 to 3 times more likely to have their babies early than women without COVID-19.
+Hospital admission and severe illness may be more common in pregnant women than in women of the same age who are not pregnant.
+Women with COVID-19 disease are more likely to have their babies early than women without COVID-19

-Pregnant women with underlying clinical conditions are at even higher risk of suffering serious complications from COVID-19.
+Pregnant women with underlying clinical conditions are at higher risk of suffering serious complications from COVID-19.

 Risk factors for pregnant women